-- Four new discoveries have been made during the drill programs; Minto Mine South Zone, Surluga North Zone, Hornblende-William Zone, and Grace-Darwin Zone.
-These discoveries give evidence that the Wawa Gold Corridor extend over 4.75km (Figure 1) strike length that remains open to both the north and south.
-The additional drilling will target this theory moving forward, along with strategically targeting areas near the current resource to reveal the potential in the hanging wall and footwall zones. - In addition to the sampling program and drill program, Red Pine executed a Transient AMT (TAMT) survey over the Wawa Gold Corridor in May and early June 2017.
-The TAMT survey was designed to identify targets at depth and a continuity between the know mineralized zones.
+- Multiple new discoveries have been made during the drill programs including; Minto Mine South Zone, Minto Mine South Lower Zone, Minto Mine Upper Zone, Surluga North Zone, Hornblende-William Zone, and Grace-Darwin Zone.
+These discoveries give evidence that the Wawa Gold Corridor extends over 4.75km (Figure 1) strike length that remains open to both the north and south.
+The additional drilling will target this theory moving forward, along with strategically targeting areas near the current resource to expand the high-grade zone of the Surluga deposit, generate a new resource model at Minto, all the time testing the potential in the hanging wall and footwall zones. - Coinciding with the drill program, Golder Associates continues to update the current resource model for Surluga deposit and generate a new resource model for the Minto South zone. - In addition to the sampling program and drill program, Red Pine continued an extensive trenching and mapping program to increase the overall knowledge of the geological and structural control of the targets.

-The Wawa Gold property consists of 34 unpatented and mining claims and 164 patented and leased mining claims totaling 5,582 contiguous hectares and hosts several past producing mines with a combined historic production of 120,000 oz.
+The Wawa Gold property consists of 34 unpatented and mining claims and 164 patented and leased mining claims totaling 5,568 contiguous hectares and hosts several past producing mines with a combined historic production of 120,000 oz.
 Au at an average grade of 9.04 g/t.
 To date, the largest gold deposit on the property is the Surluga deposit, which hosts a NI 43-101 Inferred Resource of 1,088,000 oz.
 Au at an average grade of 1.71 g/t using a 0.5 g/t cut-off contained within 19.82 million tonnes (Mineral Resource Statement, Surluga-Jubilee Gold Deposit, Wawa Gold Project, Ontario, Ronacher Mckenzie Geoscience and SRK Consulting (Canada) Inc., May 26, 2015).
 The project area is located approximately 2 kilometres east of the Town of Wawa in northern Ontario.